About Leishmaniasis and other Endemic Conditions

 Once affected, your dog will become a chronic sufferer, with a good chance of leading a normal life for the rest of his life, however there is always a risk of relapse and you need to be aware of the potential symptoms, the care required and the financial commitment, as with any dog who has a health condition.

 If you are adopting a dog who has had Leish, he or she would have already had treatment in Spain and re-tested until Negative before he/she came into our care.
-That involved two types of medication intended to combat Leishmania The first phase of treatment is more intense with ‘Milteforan’ or injections of Glucantime and usually lasts a month.
-It is then extended to a minimum of 6 months with milder medication ‘Allopurinol’.
-This is reasonably priced and shouldn’t cost more than about £10 per month.
+That involved two types of medication intended to combat Leishmania.
+The first phase of treatment is more intense with ‘Milteforan’ or injections of Glucantime and usually lasts a month.
+It is then extended with milder medication ‘Allopurinol’.
+Allopurinol is reasonably priced and shouldn’t cost more than about £10 per month.
 Allopurinol should not be reduced/stopped unless clear medical evidence suggests.
 It is advised the dog remain on Allopurinol for 18 months and then if the dog relapses, they will likely recommence, along with other treatment.

-We will be able to provide proof of testing and re-testing from the Spanish Shelter for all our Galgos, and the treatment that was administered.
+We will be able to provide proof of testing from the Spanish Shelter for all our Galgos, and advise of the treatment that was administered.
 We will notify you well in advance of the medication and dose they need, so you can advise your veterinary practice and ensure they are able to prescribe it.